-Figure 3.1.17 shows that particles of the different detritic groups (aggregates, dark, long_thin, short_thin) have the most important confusions.
+Figure 3.1.17 shows that particles of the different detritic groups (aggregates, dark, long\thin, short\thin) have the most important confusions.
 For phytoplankton groups, the highest confusions concern particles of Thalassionema nitzschoides, Asterionellopsis glacialis and Chaetoceros curvisetum.
 These confusions can be explained by the morphological similarity of the colonies of these species (whereas cells are different in shape).

 3.1.2.3.
-CytoSense training set
+CytoSense training set - CNRS LOG

 Material and methods.
 To build a training set based on images, we focused on micro-phytoplankton particles.
-Indeed, with the CytoSense device, and in order to have high resolution and high recognizable particles images, only large particles must be imaged.
+Indeed, with the CytoSense device, and in order to have high resolution and high recognizable particles images, only large particles were imaged.

-A living training set representative of each micro-phytoplankton community met in the Eastern English Channel was built using samples taken throughout 2016 and 2017 in the frame of the IFREMER Regional Nutrients Monitoring network, the CNRS LOG DYPHYRAD transect and the SOMLIT program.
+A living training set representative of each micro-phytoplankton community met in the Eastern English Channel was built using samples taken throughout 2016 and 2017 in the frame of the IFREMER Regional Nutrients and REPHY Monitoring networks (SRN-REPHY), the CNRS LOG DYPHYRAD transect and the SOMLIT CNRS INSU observatory.
 Samples were digitized using a CytoSense device, for which the trigger channel was set on the Red Fluorescence with a threshold equal to 15mV.
 The training set building was carried out using the RclusTool package.